Inkjin Tattoo Guides

 What Style Specialization Means for Your Budget

 Specialization costs more.
-That is the reality.
-A highly regarded realism artist might charge $250 to $400 per hour while a competent generalist at a street shop charges $100 to $150.
-The premium reflects years of focused skill development, higher-quality equipment, and demand that often means months-long waitlists.
-For large custom work, the price gap compounds quickly.
-A full sleeve from a top Japanese irezumi artist could run $5,000 to $15,000 across multiple sessions, while a generalist might quote half that.
-Use our tattoo cost guide to budget accurately for the style you want.
+Period.
+A famous realism artist may charge $250 to $400 per hour, compared to a capable generalist at a typical tattoo shop who charges $100 to $150.
+This premium reflects the years of honing a single skill, a better set of equipment, and a demand that is often backlogged for months.
+As you move up to a larger custom tattoo, the difference in price only compounds; a full sleeve by a highly renowned Japanese irezumi artist may cost $5,000 to $15,000 depending on the sessions required, while a generalist may charge around half that.
+Be sure to reference our tattoo cost guide for a clearer picture of pricing for the specific tattoo style you wish to receive.

 Typical Price Range